What Is Bird Flu?

 Is There a Treatment for Bird Flu?

-The flu drugs oseltamivir (Tamiflu), zanamivir (Relenza), or peramivir (Rapivab) should work against bird flu, although more studies are needed.
+The flu drugs oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza) may help treat bird flu in people, although more studies are needed.
 These drugs must be given soon after symptoms appear.